 Growers looking to increase nut yields, achieve larger nuts and minimize alternate bearing problems should consider adding key nutrients that have early season peak demand to their hull split and codling moth sprays.
-Now is the best opportunity to effect 2017 yields – not in the spring.
+A summer application of key nutrients can be the key to boosting yields for next spring.

 Cool spring soil temperatures limit nutrient uptake and availability from the soil which is why it is critical to have sufficient stored nutrients in the buds and tree.
 Trees that are nutritionally sufficient when they go into dormancy will see stronger early growth, better nut set and better yield and quality than trees than lack nutrient(s) at bud break.
 Key early peak demand nutrients are needed for strong buds, more uniform bud break, increased nut set and faster larger early leaf growth that have more photosynthetic capability.
 These nutrients if applied at hull split and codling moth sprays can be stored by the tree for use next spring.